Nureni82/Course-Syllabus/BIT115/Syllabi.md

 | 20 |  Tue, Mar 15       | <p align="left">***Group Exercise 2**, Final Exam Review and Group Exercise 2*</p>   |
 | 21 |  Thu, Mar 17       |<p align="left">**Final Exam**</p>                                                 |
 ---
 *Please note that some of the exercises are in pairs, created to test your understading of different aspects of the programming concepts.
-The due dates for the exercises, the assignments, weekly discussions, and group activities are available on the Learning Management Systement (Canvas)*
+The due dates for the exercises, the assignments, weekly discussions, and group activities are available on the Learning Management System(Canvas)*